As a vegan registered dietitian, there are several vegan pantry staples and plant-based foods that I keep on hand at all times.

-Otherwise, this vegan food list for beginners is the ACTUAL bare bones of what any new vegan would need for easy, healthy, and affordable everyday meals.
+Otherwise, this vegan food list for beginners is the ACTUAL bare bones of what any new vegans would need for easy, healthy, and affordable everyday meals focused on whole foods.

 I decided the best way to break down this list is to organize by proteins, fats, carbs, spices, condiments, and cooking/baking items.

-As a registered dietitian, I figured it's best I start with the protein sources I keep as vegan pantry staples.
-Some staple meals and snacks I rotate through often are Vegan Buddha Bowls, Black Bean Burgers, 3-Bean Chili, Minestrone Soup, Pesto Lasagna Rolls, Homemade Seitan, Garlic Hummus, Protein Oatmeal, and Tofu Fried Rice.
+As a registered dietitian, I know how important it is to get enough protein.
+Some staple meals and snacks I rotate through often are Vegan Buddha Bowls, Black Bean Burgers, 3-Bean Chili, Minestrone Soup, Air-Fried Chickpeas, Pesto Lasagna Rolls, Homemade Seitan, Garlic Hummus, Protein Oatmeal, Vegan Lasagna, Fettuccine Alfredo with Tofu, and Tofu Fried Rice.

 - Vital Wheat Gluten (for homemade seitan)